 #intellum-club

-3. No solicitations over DMs
+3. Don’t solicit over DMs

-This should be self explanatory
+This should be self-explanatory.